campus-occupancy/campus-occupancy.github.io/index.md

 Once the app is running, the application will appear at [http://localhost:3000/](http://localhost:3000/).

 ### Run ESLint
-To verify that your code complies with the coding standards, run the ESLint over the code in the imports/directory with:
+To verify that your code complies with the coding standards, invoke ESLint from the command line with:
 ````````
-meteor npm run lint
+$ meteor npm run lint
 ````````

 Here is a sample output when no ESLint errors were detected: